One of the Survivors: Release

 "One of the Survivors" was first released as a single in America on 20 April 1973.
-Backed with "Scrapheap City" (later to appear on Preservation Act 2), the single found only small popularity, peaking at a mediocre #108 in America.
+Backed with "Scrapheap City" (later to appear on Preservation Act 2), the single found only small popularity, peaking at a mediocre No. 108 in America.
 However, the single was the most successful since "20th Century Man" in 1971.
 The single was not released in the UK, but "One of the Survivors" did appear as the B-side of "Sitting in the Midday Sun" in said country.
 That single did not chart.

 "One of the Survivors" also appeared on Preservation Act 1 in June 1973.
-The album received poor commercial and critical popularity, only hitting #177 in America, and not charting in Britain.
+The album received poor commercial and critical popularity, only hitting No. 177 in America, and not charting in Britain.
 Also, the single edit of "One of the Survivors" has since appeared as a bonus track on some CD reissues of Preservation Act 1.

 Reception

 "One of the Survivors" has received mixed reception from critics.
+Record World said that "English quartet rocks 'em and socks 'em with nostalgic tribute to some old rock 'n rollers like Jerry Lee Lewis, Dion & Belmonts, Danny & the Juniors and Johnny & the Hurricanes."
 AllMusics Stephen Thomas Erlewine cited the track as a highlight from Preservation Act 1.
 However, in a more critical view, author Andrew Hickey called the track one of the two weakest songs on Preservation Act 1 (the other being "Where Are They Now?").